 Idaho Code provides authorization for the investment of funds as well as specific direction regarding allowable investments.
 The Association's policy is consistent with this direction.
-The Association currently invests in interest bearing bank accounts, certificates of deposit, and the State of Idaho Local Government Investment Pool.
+The Association currently invests in interest bearing bank accounts, money market account, and the State of Idaho Local Government Investment Pool.